 Tomatoes are very easy to grow from seed.
 Alternatively you can buy tomato plants from late spring from garden centres and are a good option where you can't maintain the right conditions for germination and growing on.
+Grafting your own or buying grafted plants is another way to raise tomatoes.

 Sow seed in early spring for outdoor crops, and late winter for growing in an unheated glasshouse.
 Seed can be expensive, but usually only a few plants are needed, and germination is usually good.